MicrosoftDocs/windows-dev-docs/windows-apps-src/enterprise/customer-database-app-structure.md

 **CustomerListPageViewModel.cs** is a standard ViewModel in the MVVM pattern.
 It's where the fundamental logic of the app's page is located, and the page you'll be working with the most in this tutorial.
 Every UI action taken by the user is passed through the View to this ViewModel for processing.

 **CustomerViewModel.cs**, however, isn't associated with any specific View.
-Instead, it associates a programatic concept (which properties have been edited) with the data contained in an individual customer's Model.
+Instead, it associates a programmatic concept (which properties have been edited) with the data contained in an individual customer's Model.

 ### Models